International Committee for the Peace Council

 Contact

 At Soto Zen Monasteries meals are preceded by a chant: "Seventy-two labors brought us this food.
 We should know how it comes to us..."
 There are 72 traditional roles in the monastery, from cook's helper to abbot.
 Together they make the life of community possible.
-In the same way making peace and the work of the International Committee for the Peace Council depend on the awareness, the labor, and the generosity of many persons.
+In the same way making peace and the work of the International Committee for the Peace Council depended on the awareness, the labor, and the generosity of many persons.

 Home || About the Peace Council || Peace Councilors || Purpose and Commitments || Current Annual Report || Looking Ahead || News || Trustees || How You Can Help || Links || Contact ||

-Page Published: 05/13/2002 · Page Last Modified: Thursday, December 6, 2007
+Page Published: 05/13/2002 · Page Last Modified: May 10, 2024

-©2003 International Committee for the Peace Council
+©2024 International Committee for the Peace Council

 Peace Council Logo